Reza Deghati: Volunteer and educator

-He took his cameras to start working for National Geographic Magazine, but pursued actions undertaken on a voluntary basis.
+He took his cameras to start working for National Geographic Magazine but pursued actions undertaken voluntarily.

-In 1996 in Rwanda, he worked alongside UNICEF and the ICRC to continue a photo tracing operation, initiated by these two organizations allowing parents to find their children lost during the mass exodus from Rwanda to refugee camps.
-From the Democratic Republic of Congo 12,000 children's portraits were posted in IDP camps.
+In 1996 in Rwanda, he worked alongside UNICEF and the ICRC to continue a photo tracing operation initiated by these two organizations allowing parents to find their children lost during the mass exodus from Rwanda to refugee camps.
+From the Democratic Republic of Congo, 12,000 children's portraits were posted in IDP camps.

-In 1998, Reza got involved in a school construction for refugee children in Baku, Azerbaijan.
+In 1998, Reza got involved in school construction for refugee children in Baku, Azerbaijan.

 In 1991, Reza served as a consultant to the United Nations in Afghanistan, helping to distribute food to populations in war-torn parts of the country.
-In 2001, he founded Aina (Persian for The Mirror), an international new generation non-profit organization which opened a first center in Kabul, Afghanistan.
-Dedicated to educating and empowering dedicated to educating and empowering Afghan women and children through the media.
+In 2001, he founded Aina (Persian for The Mirror), an international new generation non-profit organization that opened a first center in Kabul, Afghanistan—dedicated to educating and empowering dedicated to educating and empowering Afghan women and children through the media.
 By providing educational opportunities in the field of communications and multimedia.
-Aina aimed to equip Afghans with the skills required to build a self-sufficient, democratic, and unified country.
+Aina aimed to equip Afghans with the skills to build a self-sufficient, democratic, and unified country.
 For his work on such humanitarian causes and because of his work with Aina in Afghanistan, National Geographic awarded him the title of National Geographic Fellow in 2006.
 In 2009, after training 1,000 Afghans, including the 2012 Pulitzer Prize winner Massoud Hossaini the association became completely independent and Afghan led.

 Reza has continued to conduct workshops to youths around the world (Italian and French suburbs, refugee camps in Iraqi Kurdistan, favelas in Buenos Aires, center for displaced youth in Bamako etc.).
 By founding the non-profit organization Reza Visual Academy, which seeks to form young people between 11 and 20 years in the language of the image through the photographic tool.
-Passive victims, they become visual witnesses and therefore actors in their destiny.
+Passive victims, become visual witnesses and, therefore actors in their destiny.

-His humanitarian work and photojournalism have been recognized by international institutions and universities, including George Washington University, Stanford University, Beijing University and the Sorbonne in Paris.
+His humanitarian work and photojournalism have been recognized by international institutions and universities, including George Washington University, Stanford University, Beijing University, and the Sorbonne in Paris.

-He spends much of his time as lecturer, trainer, and visiting professor, giving presentations and running workshops on global issues.
+He spends much of his time as a lecturer, trainer, and visiting professor, giving presentations and running workshops on global issues.
 His humanitarian work and photojournalism have been recognized by international institutions and universities, including George Washington University, Stanford University, Beijing University and the Sorbonne in Paris.
 He also participated in documentary projects for the French photography website 24h.com.

 Reza's photographs have been exhibited throughout the world.
 War+Peace (2009), an exhibit featuring thirty years worth of Reza's photojournalistic adventures, was held at the Caen Memorial (Peace Museum) in Normandy, France.
 One World, One Tribe (2006), was the National Geographic Museum's first outdoor exhibition in Washington D.C., and Reza's landmark exhibition in Paris, drew a million visitors.